impleri/sow/readme.md

 actions on time tracking, and produce some very simple reports all from the CLI.
 Most commands have a shortcut as well to make usage as fast as possible.

+For all date fields, you can use any normal date formats parsed by JavaScript's Date class.
+Additionally, you can use any kind of natural language (e.g.
+"yesterday", "last Tuesday").
+Any natural language date expressions which contain spaces must be enclosed in quotation marks.

 ### alias [a]